ntop/n2n/doc/Crypto.md

 For general purpose hashing, n2n employs Pearson hashing as it offers variable hash sizes and is said not to be too "collidy".
 However, this is not a cryptographically secure hashing function which by the way is not required here: The hashing is never applied in a way that the hash shall prove the knowledge of a secret without showing the secret.

-_Pearson hashing is tweakable by making your own permutation of the 256 byte table._
+_Pearson hashing is tweakable by making your own permutation of the 256 byte table._ Here, the AES' s-box is used: Given appropriate hardware, a lookup could even be accelerated.

 _Pearson hashing allows verification of parts of the hash only – just in case performance requirements would urge to do so._